blues/app-accelerators/88-reefer-trailer-cold-chain-door-event-monitor/README.md

 Both failure modes have a common root: nobody can see inside the trailer while it's moving.

-**Scope Note.** This design uses direct temperature-probe and door-switch input signals only — no OEM reefer unit or tractor integration, no J1939 CAN, no proprietary reefer telemetry (Carrier DataLink, Thermo King DSR, etc.).
+**Scope note.** This design uses direct temperature-probe and door-switch input signals only — no OEM reefer unit or tractor integration, no J1939 CAN, no proprietary reefer telemetry (Carrier DataLink, Thermo King DSR, etc.).
 It is a point-instrumentation retrofit suitable for fleets with heterogeneous reefer makes and models where a universal, non-invasive monitor is preferred.

 **Why Notecard for Skylo.** A trailer is mobile by definition, and its connectivity environment changes constantly.
 Urban routes have dense cellular coverage.
 Rural interstates may have significant gaps.
 Cross-border hauls hand off between carrier networks.
 Ocean-facing port staging areas can be outside terrestrial coverage entirely.
 A fixed cellular SIM solves the urban case but silently drops offline everywhere else — exactly when unsupervised, high-value loads are most exposed.